jescortez12/ttacode/README.md

 # The Tech Academy Portfolio
 This repo is solely used for my portfolio and sample code created relating to The Tech Academy

-# Projects
-JavaScript Portfolio

-# JavaScript Portfolio
+## JavaScript Portfolio
+This contains the portfolio assignment developed for Front-End Development and Security Course